-St. Mark School has several opportunities for students to participate in after school activities including, but not limited to, Student Council, National Junior Honor Society, It's Academic, STEM Club, Green Team, and the Lionheart Kindness Club.
+St. Mark School has several opportunities for students to participate in after school activities including, but not limited to, Student Council, National Junior Honor Society, It's Academic, STEM Club, Green Team, Yearbook Club, and the Social Justice Club.
+Activity meetings are scheduled from 3:00-4:00 p.m., and the dates of the meetings will be announced by the moderator and included in the Lions Weekly Lineup.